04 Aug TV Azteca — FIRST Global seeks to develop passion for science in millions of young people in the world

-These competences intend that teams of young people from secondary and high school around the world solve challenges related to the 14 major challenges of engineering in the 21st century – identified by the Engineering Academies of the United States, the United Kingdom and China – for ensure the prosperity of future generations.
+These competences intend that teams of young people from secondary and high school around the world solve challenges related to the 14 Grand Challenges for Engineering in the 21st century – identified by the Engineering Academies of the United States, the United Kingdom and China – to ensure the prosperity of future generations.

 These challenges are grouped into four themes: sustainability, health, safety and quality of life.

 The 14 major challenges are: reduce the costs of solar energy, develop energy from nuclear fusion, capture carbon from the atmosphere to reduce the greenhouse effect, restore the balance of the nitrogen cycle, ensure the supply of drinking water, and improve the infrastructure of the cities without environmental deterioration.

 Similarly, it includes the development of computer systems related to health, improve medicines, and better understand the functioning of the human brain to know the development of certain diseases.